MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-data-lake-storage-gen2.md

 ### Step 2:  Select and set your authentication

 Under **Authentication method**, select your authentication from the drop-down list and complete the related configuration.
-The Azure Data Lake Storage Gen2 connector supports the following authentication types
+The Azure Data Lake Storage Gen2 connector supports the following authentication types:

 * [Key](connector-azure-data-lake-storage-gen2.md#key-authentication)
 * [OAuth2](connector-azure-data-lake-storage-gen2.md#oauth2-authentication)